anthonyamar/my-second-brain/Ideas/Incubator/The Pi-Dive.md

 ![](pi_dive_axis.png)

 ### Useless but funny features
 The embeded 8x8 RGB LED matrix could be use to display anything in the water such as emojis, pre-define messages or specific colors flash for safety concerns (like red flashing).
-Communicate with you dive buddy underwater in a different maner. 😊
+Communicate with your dive buddy underwater in a different maner. 😊

 ## Difficulties
 Obviously, creating a project like this is not something easy.
 Here's some of the issues we could face trying to building the Pi-Dive, and ideas on how to get over it.